scubajorgen/enigma_c/README.md

 A drawback of the Gillogly method is that with increasing number of Steckers the chance of decryption decreases.
 With 10 steckers it goes to 0.

+The chance of finding the right solution decreases with the number of letters in the cipher, since randomness in the IoC become a factor, resulting in other solutions than the right one.
+Especially when the Ringstellung deviates much from 1-1-1.
+It may be worthwile to use METHOD_IOC_R3 or METHOD_IOC_R2R3 in such cases.
+Assume Ringstellung R3=2 and Grundstellung G3=5 and you assume R3=1 you most probably will find G3=4.
+This gives almost the same result decryption result, however 1 out of 26 characters is wrong.
+Similarly if R3=3 and you assume R3=1 you find G3=3 and you end up with the decryption in which 2 out of 26 characters are wrong.
+In this way, the worst you can get is 13 out of 26 characters wrong, which is half of the text.
+The IoC than depends on the other half of the text which is right.

 ## Bgrams, Trigrams, Ngrams
 **Under construction**